How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Don’t be shy!
 When you’re browsing for souvenirs at the markets and the bazaar, you’re expected to haggle.
 If you do this well, you’ll save a lot of cash, which you can then spend on experiences and create even more memories.

-On a side note: don’t attempt to haggle in shops, though, or anywhere that has marked prices on goods.
+On a side note: don’t attempt to haggle in shops, or anywhere with marked prices on goods.

 However, prices are usually fair game on markets and in large open and closed bazaars.
 It’s great fun to try and see how cheap you can get your items.
 It’s almost like a game of cat and mouse; once you get over the cringe factor, it’s quite an entertaining activity!